Get Rates Near You!

 But it’s essential to verify that any account you’re considering has these perks if you wish to have them because they aren’t universal.

-Additionally, some banks also offer reimbursements of ATM fees, as well as online tools to assist you in managing your account.
+Additionally, some banks offer reimbursements of ATM fees and online tools to assist you in managing your account.

-If you’re an online banking fan, it couldn’t hurt to tour a prospective bank’s website – or perhaps even read some reviews – before opening an account there.
+If you’re an online banking fan, it might be wise to tour a prospective bank’s website—or perhaps even read some reviews—before opening an account there.

 7. Consider if You Need a Retirement Money Market Account